 Today, as multi-core systems have become more widely available, and as operating systems have matured, significant improvements have been made in the memory allocators provided with operating systems.
 New memory allocators perform better and are more scalable than they were in the past.
 The leading high-performance memory allocators include Hoard, libumem, mtmalloc, ptmalloc, tbbmalloc, and TCMalloc.
-Most workloads, especially those where memory is frequently allocated and released (such as multi-table joins), benefit from using a more highly tuned memory allocator as opposed to the internal, InnoDB-specific memory allocator.
+Most workloads, especially those where memory is frequently allocated and released (such as multi-table joins) will benefit from using a more highly tuned memory allocator as opposed to the internal, InnoDB-specific memory allocator.

-You can control whether InnoDB uses its own memory allocator or an allocator of the operating system, by setting the value of the system configuration parameter innodb\use\sys\malloc in the MySQL option file (my.cnf or my.ini).
-If set to ON or 1 (the default), InnoDB uses the malloc and free functions of the underlying system rather than manage memory pools itself.
+Beginning with InnoDB Plugin 1.0.3, you control whether InnoDB uses its own memory allocator or an allocator of the operating system, by setting the value of the new system configuration parameter innodb\use\sys\malloc in the MySQL option file (my.cnf or my.ini).
+If set to ON or 1 (the default), InnoDB will use the malloc and free functions of the underlying system rather than manage memory pools itself.
 This parameter is not dynamic, and takes effect only when the system is started.
-To continue to use the InnoDB memory allocator, set innodb\use\sys\malloc to 0.
+To continue to use the InnoDB memory allocator in InnoDB Plugin, you will have to set innodb\use\sys\malloc to 0.

-When the InnoDB memory allocator is disabled, InnoDB ignores the value of the parameter innodb\additional\mem\pool\size.
+Note that when the InnoDB memory allocator is disabled, InnoDB will ignore the value of the parameter innodb\additional\mem\pool\size.
 The InnoDB memory allocator uses an additional memory pool for satisfying allocation requests without having to fall back to the system memory allocator.
-When the InnoDB memory allocator is disabled, all such allocation requests are fulfilled by the system memory allocator.
+When the InnoDB memory allocator is disabled, all such allocation requests will be fulfilled by the system memory allocator.